GNOME/gnome-panel/README.md

 # Releases

-You may download gnome-panel releases and updates from the [release server](http://download.gnome.org/sources/gnome-panel/)
+You may download gnome-panel releases and updates from the [release server](https://download.gnome.org/sources/gnome-panel/)

 # Discussions

-To discuss gnome-panel, you may use the [gnome-flashback-list](http://mail.gnome.org/mailman/listinfo/gnome-flashback-list) mailing list.
+To discuss gnome-panel, you may use the [discussion forum](https://discourse.gnome.org/).

 # Installation